MCE OFFICER TRAINEE Production

 LOCATION OF POSITION

-- Responsible for assigned production processes, operating with full independence and reviewing the work of trainers.
+- Responsible for assigning production process operating with full independence and reviewing final products utilizing quality control best practices.

-- Supervise inmate workers in actual performance of the production process from determining raw material needs to preparation for shipping.
+- Supervises incarcerated individuals in actual performance of the production process from withdrawing raw materials to preparation for shipping.

-- Set up and break down of various machinery.
+- Set up and break down various machinery.